MicrosoftDocs/windows-itpro-docs/windows/deployment/mbr-to-gpt.md

 ### Persisting drive letter assignments

 The conversion tool will attempt to remap all drive letter assignment information contained in the registry that correspond to the volumes of the converted disk.
-If a drive letter assignment cannot be restored, an error will be displayed at the console and in the log, so that you can manually perform the correct assignment of the drive letter. **Important**: this code runs after the layout conversion has taken place, so the operation cannot be undone at this stage.
+If a drive letter assignment cannot be restored, an error will be displayed at the console and in the log, so that you can manually perform the correct assignment of the drive letter.

+> [!IMPORTANT]
+> This code runs after the layout conversion has taken place, so the operation cannot be undone at this stage.

 The conversion tool will obtain volume unique ID data before and after the layout conversion, organizing this information into a lookup table.
 It will then iterate through all the entries in **HKLM\SYSTEM\MountedDevices**, and for each entry do the following: